5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ---

+## Step 1: Creating an MBS Session on the MB-UPF with UDP tunnel (or a fake UDP tunnel)

-### Step 1a: (Optional) Create an MBS Session on the MB-UPF with UDP tunnel
+### Step 1a: Using MB-SMF to CREATE an MBS Session on the MB-UPF with UDP tunnel

 This is the first option for creating a UDP tunnel for multicast distribution.
 This implements the following highlighted steps from creating an MBS User Service.

 ```mermaid
 ---